Florida Reverse Mortgage Guide With Types and Requirements

 How Much Can You Borrow with a Reverse Mortgage?

-In the case of a HECM, the amount you can borrow will be based on the younger borrower's age, the interest rate of the loan, and either the maximum claim amount set by the FHA, which is $970,800 as of Jan.
-1, 2022, or the appraised value of your home, whichever is lower.
+For a Home Equity Conversion Mortgage (HECM), the limit is based on the younger borrower's age, loan interest rate, and either the FHA's maximum claim amount (currently $970,800 as of Jan.
+1, 2022) or the home's appraised value, whichever is lower.

 -